hmxlabs/aws-open-resource-broker/docs/field_mapping_architecture.md

 1. Use the field mapping registry for any new scheduler integrations
 2. Add provider-specific fields to the appropriate provider section
-3. Ensure proper field inheritance in provider-specific template classes
+3. Ensure appropriate field inheritance in provider-specific template classes
 4. Update handlers to use inherited field names

 ## Troubleshooting